Beavers expanding north bring damming consequences for Inuit and wildlife | CBC News

 However, she notes the negative consequences are more severe in the North.

-"They migrate into the lake and even one big dam could really affect a fishing area," said Neelin.
+"[Arctic char] migrate into the lake and even one big dam could really affect a fishing area," said Neelin.

 Beavers might also affect the quality of the water, says Neelin.
 As water systems and rivers get dammed, there is concern over whether water from the lake or river could still be consumed without treatment.